adamfast/DMRlink/README.md

 **PACKET FORMATS:**

-REGISTRATIION REQUESTS, KEEP-ALIVE REQUSTS AND RESPONSES:
+REGISTRATION REQUESTS, KEEP-ALIVE REQUESTS AND RESPONSES:
 The fields 'LINKING', 'FLAGS' and 'VERSION' are described in detail in the next section.

 	TYPE(1 Byte) + SRC_ID (4 Bytes) + LINKING (1 Byte) + FLAGS (4 Bytes) + VERSION (4 Bytes) [+ AUTHENTICATION (10 Bytes)]